WhatsApp Tips and Hidden Features for Indians

 | Online | Same as Last Seen | Hides your online status from non-contacts |

-Go to Settings → Privacy and configure each of these.
-It takes 2 minutes and significantly reduces your exposure to spam and social engineering.
+Head to Settings → Privacy and check each one.
+Takes about 2 minutes and cuts your spam and social engineering exposure way down.

-You can set messages to automatically delete after 24 hours, 7 days, or 90 days.
-This can be configured per-chat or as a default for all new conversations.
+Messages can auto-delete after 24 hours, 7 days, or 90 days.
+Set it per-chat or as a default for everything new.

-Per-chat: Open a chat → Tap contact name → Disappearing messages → Choose duration.
+Per-chat: Open a chat → Tap contact name → Disappearing messages → Pick your duration.

-Default for all new chats: Settings → Privacy → Default message timer → Choose duration.
+Default for all new chats: Settings → Privacy → Default message timer → Pick your duration.

-I use 90-day disappearing messages as my default.
-Most conversations are not worth keeping forever, and it keeps my storage usage manageable.
-For important conversations (family planning, financial discussions), I disable it on a per-chat basis.
+I run 90-day disappearing as my default.
+Most conversations aren't worth keeping forever, and it keeps storage under control.
+For stuff that matters — family planning, financial discussions — I turn it off for that specific chat.

 View Once

-Send a photo or video that can only be viewed once by the recipient.
-After they open it, it disappears and cannot be screenshotted (WhatsApp blocks screenshots for View Once media on most devices).
+Send a photo or video that the recipient can open exactly one time.
+After that, it's gone.
+WhatsApp blocks screenshots for View Once media on most devices too.

-WhatsApp now lets you edit sent messages within 15 minutes of sending.
-Long-press a message and select "Edit" from the menu.
-The edited message will show a small "Edited" label.
+You can now edit sent messages within 15 minutes.
+Long-press a message → select "Edit."
+The edited version shows a small "Edited" label.

 |---|---|---|